aquashrig/aquabuildr_public/aquabuildr_data_deletion_instruction_url.md

-Also, to delete your account data from Aquabuildr app, you can follow the following steps:
+# To delete your account data from Aquabuildr app/database, you can follow the following steps:

 1. Go to more section from home screen of your app